Concepts

 Platform

-SnitchFeed monitors four social platforms:
+SnitchFeed monitors five social platforms:

 | Platform | What is monitored |